rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 read **Failed to start**.
 You may have to click **Deprovision Deployment**, delete the package, create the package all over again, and try deploying it.

 ## Updating A Deployment
-This feature allows users to update a deployment of packages which have builds or docker images without the need of stopping the deployment.
+This feature allows users to update a deployment without stopping it.
-It will help the users who want to try out newer builds or restart the deployment faster in the package.
+It will help the users who want to try out [newer or older build](/developer-guide/create-software-packages/builds/trigger-rollback/) faster in the package.
-In case of a dependent deployment, you do not need to restart each deployment if you want to use a newer or older build for one of deployments and you can save a significant amount of time in updating the deployment.
+In case of a dependent deployment, you do not need to deprovision all the deployments when a single deployment needs an update and this can save a significant amount of time.

 To update a deployment, follow the steps: